Best Solar Generators To Take Camping

 The solar input will tell you how many watts of solar you can hook to the power station, The battery storage will tell you how much energy can be stored total.
 You should have a rough estimate in your head of how many Watt hours you will need to power your devices.
 If you don’t know, take a look at our electricity calculator.

-In general, if you’re planning to power larger devices like a 12V refrigerator, vent fan and other electronics take a look at power stations over 500Ah.
+In general, if you’re planning to power larger devices like a 12V refrigerator, vent fan and other electronics take a look at power stations over 1000Wh.
 If you’re just looking to charge up a cell phone, laptop or tablet, choose a smaller power option.

 What kind of battery does a power station use?

-What you see is what you get with a power station, so keep in mind the internal components.
+What you see is what you get with a power station, so keep in mind to check the internal components.
 Often these will come with base models of charge controllers and inverters.
 The features you should check are

 - Battery type (Lithium or AGM)